Stefyfresh/UNANIMATED/README.md

 ## Features

+This list of features is currently implemented in the mod!

 - Full control over the camera, its position, rotation, FOV, easing, etc.
 - Background video support in any stage
+- Swappable stages
+- Swappable characters

 ## Planned Features

 These features are planned, but I have no guarantee that I will implement all of them!

-- Swappable stages
-- Swappable characters
 - Custom colours in gameplay
 - Coloured background and foreground overlays
 - SV/scroll speed control